About Purple Flag

 Halifax leads the way for a safe night out in the region by once again receiving the Purple Flag award.
 The town centre was the first town in West Yorkshire to receive the accolade in 2010.
 It has kept it every year since.

-The scheme lets the public identify towns and cities that offer diverse, safe, clean and well managed nights out.
-It recognises excellence in the eventing evening and night time economy.
+The scheme shows the public the towns and cities that offer diverse, safe, clean and well managed nights out.
+It recognises excellence in the eventing, evening and night time economy.
 Halifax has been graded by Purple Flag assessors as being above the national standard for: